sheezylion/Four-card-feature/README.md

 - How to set up GitHub Actions in a project.

-- How to create a simple HTML/CSS form page.
+- How to create a simple HTML file.

 - How to configure a GitHub Actions workflow to run a syntax check.